 Virtual Open Morning: Saturday 13th March 2021.
 Please click here to register.

 Brighton College, Sussex

-Described as ‘Britain’s most forward thinking school’ by The Week, academic results consistently place Brighton among the top 10 schools for boys and girls in England; provision for art, music, dance and drama is exceptional, and the College’s sporting prowess is nationally renowned.
+Described as ‘Britain’s most forward-thinking school’ by The Week and named ‘England’s Independent School of the Year 2019’ by The Sunday Times, academic results consistently place Brighton among the top 10 schools for boys and girls in England.
+Provision for art, music, dance and drama is exceptional, and the College’s sporting prowess is nationally renowned.

 Our teaching body ranks among the best in England.
 Every year, more and more of Brighton’s pupils secure places at the UK’s most esteemed universities, particularly Oxford and Cambridge.
 The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they captivate the nation with their sporting, creative and artistic talent; they are busy shaping the future for generations to come.